Updated: July 13, 2021

 Access details for specific buildings are outlined below.

-During the stay-at-home order, the McLaughlin Library building is closed.
+Yes, the McLaughlin Library building is open.
+To access the library, you will need your campus card or proof of enrolment.
 Curbside pickup and mail delivery of library materials is also available to students, faculty and staff.

 The library continues to support students by offering online resources and virtual services.

 Students who have concerns about access to technology to support their alternative delivery format courses and exams should review our Academics FAQs.